-Achieving our mission through our “Healing Waters Land Prioritization Plan” a green infrastructure approach to land protection?
+What is the “Healing Waters Land Prioritization Plan” a green infrastructure approach to land protection?

-The Cacapon and Lost River Valley is rich in natural resources such as forests, productive soils, rivers, springs and wetlands.
+The Cacapon and Lost Rivers watershed is rich in natural resources such as forests, productive soils, rivers, springs and wetlands.
 This natural capital is important to the economic viability as well as the ecological viability of the local community.
 By ensuring blocks of land remain available for farming and forestry, we are helping to protect the economic infrastructure associated with farms, forests and tourism in our region.

 Hunting, fishing and wildlife viewing are strong local and rural traditions.
 By maintaining large blocks of undeveloped lands the biodiversity, genetic diversity and health of both game and nongame species will be protected.